 Learn how to create a work-life balance with 11 principles that will help set you up for long-term success.

 As entrepreneurs, we all struggle with creating that perfect work-life balance.

 You really want to get stuff done, but on the other hand, you don't want to overwork and burn out.

 Many entrepreneurs do.
-They want to go too fast and doesn't realize that this is not a sprint, but a marathon.
+They go too fast and doesn't realize that this is not a sprint, but a marathon.

 In the end, they end up getting the least amount of work done.
 Finding the right work life balance for entrepreneurs is therefore especially essential if you want to reach a certain level of success.

 If you're not there yet, don't feel too bad.
 In my experience, you can never be completely balanced, and maybe that's okay.
 Sometimes you might need to focus more on work, and other times more on personal life.

-So don't feel bad if you can't get a 100% balance at all times.
+Just don't feel too bad if you can't get a 100% balance at all times.
 But you should aim for it.